 techniques to produce effective learning and training

 - LaTeX is simply the best package for documents

 TeX can print virtually any mathematical thought that comes into your head, and print it beautifully.[Herbert S. Wilf, 1986]

-- LaTeX is free on virtually every computer in
+- LaTeX is free for virtually every computer in the

 - LaTeX is portable---stick to the standard